RickCogley/help.esolia.pro/PROdb/en/prodb-security-controls.md

 * when the user closes the last browser window or tab with PROdb open
 * when the user restarts their computer

-There is therefore a high likelihood that with the max 8 hours set, the user will need to re-sign-in once per day.
+Session timeout is "sliding", meaning the timeout is triggered when there is no activity for the timeout period.
+If a signed-in user navigates during their PROdb session, this action resets the timer.
+Due to normal sleep cycles, however, there is a high likelihood that with the max 8 hours set, the user will need to re-sign-in once per day.

 The challenge is, when the "Session Timeout" is set to "Never" _and_ the user selects "keep me logged in".
 In this case, the cookie is issued for one year, and the only way to get rid of it before the one year expiration, is to sign out.